henry2004y/Ganymede/log_ganymede.md

 I want to emphasize the importance of grid resolution here: with enough resolution, even ideal MHD can generate flux ropes!
 The key is the generation mechansim of reconnection and flux topes: Hall MHD already includes the important Hall resistivity besides numerical resistivity, and PIC model (with enough resolution and particles) literally includes everything.
 The GEM challenge more than 10 years ago showed that with enough resolution, Hall MHD can have similar reconnection rate compared with explicit PIC.
 Implicit PIC is quite different, in the sense that there's no constraint on the spatial resolution of Debye length for numerical stability, but we do need to explain what is going on for the under-resolved simulation.
 However, for our simulation right now, we do not fully resolve electron scales, which suggests the model should behave more or less like hybrid models.
 However, in reality things may not be that simple.
 What is the true relationship between these models?

 Response from Gabor:

 > * The electron motion is resolved, because particle positions are continuous.
 The electro-magnetic field is smooth over the grid cell, but the electron distribution function does not have to be smooth.
 > * Collisionless magnetic reconnection is due to the decoupling of electrons and the magnetic field, and one major driving force is the non-diagonal term in the electron pressure tensor.
 Neither of these are represented by hybrid codes, both of these are represented by implicit PIC codes, even if the grid is coarser than the electron skin depth.
 > * In hybrid codes the electrons are described as a massless charge neutralizing fluid.
 If the Hall term is kept in the induction equation, then the equations support whistler waves, which then requires an implicit solver or some other trick.
 So it is not really simpler than the implicit PIC method.
 If the Hall term is not included, then the hybrid scheme does not even have the Hall physics.
 So hybrid codes have the same issues as MHD codes with respect to reconnection: they rely on numerical diffusion.
 Implicit PIC relies on proper physics.
 > * We performed a grid convergence study for the GEM reconnection challenge with implicit PIC.
-See Figures 11 and 12 in Yuxi’s 2019 paper https://doi.org/10.1016/j.jcp.2019.02.032.
+See Figures 11 and 12 in [Yuxi’s 2019 paper](https://doi.org/10.1016/j.jcp.2019.02.032).
 As the grid resolution is degraded, some details get lost, but the overall reconnection physics is still properly captured.
 The coarsest grid has only 1 cell per electron skin depth, still the reconnection rate is correct, and the solution looks reasonable.
 > * The time steps and required grid resolution are very similar for hybrid and implicit PIC.
 The implicit PIC has more particles (electrons), but otherwise the cost is quite comparable.
 So the argument that hybrid codes are much cheaper than implicit PIC is not true.

 Response from Stefano:

 > * I totally agree with Gabor.
 In addition to his comments, I would like to add that the implicit PIC still retains all the electron kinetic physics even when the simulation doesn’t resolve the electron scales.
 However, in such coarse configurations the dynamics of electrons is described at lower accuracy.
 That means that the length that we don’t resolve become equal to the grid spacing and frequency of wave we don’t resolved are compressed to the Nyquist frequency and damp with a rate that is proportional to the time step.
 > * While hybrid and implicit PIC might operate over the same spatial and time scale, implicit PIC still retain all the kinetic physics - it might though at low accuracy- while the hybrid can’t do only fluid description.
 In particular, fluid electrons can’t interact with waves (heating, acceleration and instability) making impossible to transfer energies between waves and particles.
 So there are very different when it comes to modeling capability.